• Skip to primary navigation

 You can find woven chargers similar to mine {HERE} and {HERE}.

-I also have {these lighter woven chargers} that I use on our kitchen table – love them!:
+I also have {these lighter woven chargers} that I use frequently:

 Love these gorgeous woven chargers!
 Source linked in blog post!